ethereum/ethereum-org-website/src/content/developers/docs/oracles/index.md

 ## Chainlink VRF {#chainlink-vrf}

 Chainlink VRF (Verifiable Random Function) is a provably-fair and verifiable source of randomness designed for smart contracts.
-Smart contract developers can use Chainlink VRF as a tamper-proof RNG to build reliable smart contracts for any applications which rely on unpredictable outcomes:
+Smart contract developers can use Chainlink VRF as a tamper-proof random number generation (RNG) to build reliable smart contracts for any applications which rely on unpredictable outcomes:

-- Blockchain games and NFTs
+- Blockchain games and NFTs.
-- Random assignment of duties and resources (e.g. randomly assigning judges to cases)
+- Random assignment of duties and resources (e.g. randomly assigning judges to cases).
-- Choosing a representative sample for consensus mechanisms
+- Choosing a representative sample for consensus mechanisms.

-Random numbers are difficult because blockchains are determanistic.
+Random numbers are difficult because blockchains are deterministic.

 Working with Chainlink Oracles outside of data feeds follows the [request and recieve cycle](https://docs.chain.link/docs/architecture-request-model) of working with Chainlink.
 They use the LINK token to send oracle providers oracle gas for returning responses.
-The LINK token is specifically designed to work with oracles and are based on the upgraded ERC677 token, which is backwards compatible with the ERC20s.
+The LINK token is specifically designed to work with oracles and are based on the upgraded ERC-677 token, which is backwards compatible with [ERC-20](/developers/docs/standards/tokens/erc-20/).
-The follow code, if deployed on the kovan testnet will retreive a cryptographically proven random number.
-To make the reqeust, fund the contract with some testnet LINK token that you can get from the [Kovan LINK Faucet](https://kovan.chain.link/).
+The following code, if deployed on the Kovan testnet will retreive a cryptographically proven random number.
+To make the request, fund the contract with some testnet LINK token that you can get from the [Kovan LINK Faucet](https://kovan.chain.link/).

 ```javascript